ByteGrad/Professional-CSS-Course/readme.md

 I'm online throughout most of the day and will help you as quickly as I can!
 In the meantime, I apologize for the inconvenience.
 Sometimes things break after recording the videos, but I try to be quick with any bugs that come up.

 ### Q2: How can I contact you?
 **A:** You can always contact me by email: support@bytegrad.com, but please open an issue for this GitHub repository to submit problems with the course.
-I simply don't have the time to respond to thousands of emails.